open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/automatic.md

 $demo->run();
 ```

-Here, we provide 'pre' and 'post' functions, which are executed before and after `DemoClass::run`.
-The `pre` function starts and activates a
+Here, we provide `pre` and `post` functions, which are executed before and after
-span, and the `post` function ends it.
+`DemoClass::run`.
+The `pre` function starts and activates a span, and the `post`
+function ends it.

 ## Setup

 1. Install the extension via pickle or [php-extension-installer](https://github.com/mlocati/docker-php-extension-installer):

    ```console
    $ install-php-extensions open-telemetry/opentelemetry-php-instrumentation@main
    ```

 2. Verify that the extension is installed and enabled:

    ```console
    $ php -m | grep  otel_instrumentation
    ```

-## Zero-code configuration for Auto Instrumentation
+## Zero-code configuration for automatic instrumentation

-When used in conjunction with the OpenTelemetry SDK, you can use environment variables or php.ini to configure auto-instrumentation:
+When used in conjunction with the OpenTelemetry SDK, you can use environment
+variables or `php.ini` to configure auto-instrumentation:

 ```console
 OTEL_PHP_AUTOLOAD_ENABLED=true \